Fools Gold (song): Legacy

 In May 2007, NME magazine placed "Fools Gold" at number 32 in its list of the 50 Greatest Indie Anthems Ever.
 The same magazine later placed the song at number 31 in their "500 Greatest Songs of All Time" list in 2014.

 In 2009, listeners of the Australian radio station Triple J voted "Fool's Gold" number 76 in the Triple J Hottest 100 of All Time.

+In popular culture

+"Fools Gold" was featured on the in-game soundtrack of the 2003 soccer simulation video game FIFA Football 2004, as well as the fictional radio station Radio X from Grand Theft Auto: San Andreas.

+Fools Gold was featured in the 1998 Guy Ritchie film Lock, Stock and Two Smoking Barrels, when Vinnie Jones' character makes his exit from the pub after his final dialogue with the film's main characters.

+In 2025, the song was featured in episode five of British science fiction anthology television series Black Mirror's seventh season, titled Eulogy.